Jubilee Gardens, Lambeth: History

-Jubilee Gardens is a public park on the South Bank in the London Borough of Lambeth.
-Created in 1977 to mark the Silver Jubilee of Elizabeth II, the site was formerly used for the Dome of Discovery and the adjacent Skylon during the Festival of Britain in 1951.
-A multimillion-pound redevelopment of the park was completed in May 2012, just before the Diamond Jubilee of Elizabeth II and the 2012 Summer Olympics, in order to transform it from a state of grassland to a mature looking park with trees and hills.
+The Gardens themselves were first formally opened as a public park in 1977 to mark the Silver Jubilee of Queen Elizabeth II, from which the site takes its current name.
+During the 1970s and 1980s, the open space, being adjacent to the GLC building, became associated with civic activity and public protest connected with wider debates about redevelopment and planning in central London.

+A multimillion-pound redevelopment of the park was completed in May 2012 ahead of the London 2012 Olympic and Paralympic Games in order to transform it from a state of grassland to a mature looking park with trees and hills.
 The re-developed Gardens were designed by Dutch landscape architects West 8.
-Queen Elizabeth II reopened the gardens in October 2012.
+The redesigned park was officially opened by Queen Elizabeth II in October 2012 as part of her Diamond Jubilee year.